learn-co-students/web-service-objects-readme-v-000/README.md

 ## Objectives

-1. Learn why service objects are important
+1. Learn why service objects are important.
-2. Refactor API calls from controllers to a service object
+2. Refactor API calls from controllers to a service object.

 ## Lesson